DrSkippy/Gnip-Python-Search-API-Utilities/timeline_plots/README.md

 #USAGE

+Requirements:
+    * R ggplot2 installed
+    * Set paths in plot.sh to search_api.py, if necessary.
+(You won't need to do this if you pip installed.)
-Set pathes in plot.sh correctly and make sure your .gnip is in the local directry.
-Then,
+    * Make sure your .gnip is in the local directry.

+Enter your filter query as the only arguement.
+E.g. On June 29, entering,

     > ./plot.sh "solstice"

-will create solstice.png.
-See example output in this directory.
+created the file solstice.png (example output) in this directory.